ReginaP1/Tensorflow-GAN/README.md

 #Tensorflow GAN

-Generative adversarial network with Tensorflow and Keras.<br>
+Generative adversarial network with Tensorflow and Keras that can generate images.<br>